-- L.3.2.A The summary procedure shall not be available in any case where the allegation relates to misconduct in an examination, or to the use of contract cheating, or where a previous allegation against the student has been upheld. - L.3.2.B The summary procedure is available in cases where an allegation of an academic offence has been made against a student at Level 4 or Level 5 of an undergraduate programme or a student undertaking postgraduate activity which is not part of a full Masters Level programme, and which constitutes no more than 60 Level 7 credits. - L.3.2.C At partner institutions, the summary procedure shall be conducted by the senior academic staff member with responsibility for higher education. - L.3.2.D The student will be invited to attend an interview with the Head of School, or nominee, under the Summary Procedure. - L.3.2.E If the student chooses to attend an interview (see Part U Audio Recordings of Meetings), then the Head of School will explain the allegation to the student.
-If the student chooses to not attend an interview, the matter will be dealt with under the full investigatory procedure. - L.3.2.F If the student provides a satisfactory defence, then the Head of School will dismiss the allegation. - L.3.2.G If the student admits the allegation, then the Head of School may impose L.2.1.i, L.2.1.ii, or L.2.1.iii, as listed in the Penalties section.
-Reassessment entitlements as appropriate will be granted at the next available opportunity by the Board of Examiners. - L.3.2.H If the student does not attend the interview, or neither admits the allegation nor offers a satisfactory defence, then the matter will be dealt with under the full investigatory procedure. - L.3.2.I In all cases where the Summary Procedure results in a proven allegation, whatever penalty is applied, the School must formally record the outcome.
+- L.3.B.1 The summary procedure shall not be available in any case where the allegation relates to misconduct in an examination, or to the use of contract cheating, or where a previous allegation against the student has been upheld. - L.3.B.2 The summary procedure is available in cases where an allegation of an academic offence has been made against a student at Level 4 or Level 5 of an undergraduate programme or a student undertaking postgraduate activity which is not part of a full Masters Level programme, and which constitutes no more than 60 Level 7 credits. - L.3.B.3 At partner institutions, the summary procedure shall be conducted by the senior academic staff member with responsibility for higher education. - L.3.B.4 The student will be invited to attend an interview with the Head of School, or nominee, under the Summary Procedure. - L.3.B.5 If the student chooses to attend an interview (see Part U Audio Recordings of Meetings), then the Head of School will explain the allegation to the student.
+If the student chooses to not attend an interview, the matter will be dealt with under the full investigatory procedure. - L.3.B.6 If the student provides a satisfactory defence, then the Head of School will dismiss the allegation. - L.3.B.7 If the student admits the allegation, then the Head of School may impose L.2.1.ii, L.2.1.ii, or L.2.1.iii, as listed in the Penalties section.
+Reassessment entitlements as appropriate will be granted at the next available opportunity by the Board of Examiners. - L.3.B.8 If the student does not attend the interview, or neither admits the allegation nor offers a satisfactory defence, then the matter will be dealt with under the full investigatory procedure. - L.3.B.9 In all cases where the Summary Procedure results in a proven allegation, whatever penalty is applied, the School must formally record the outcome.

-L.3.3 Full Investigatory Procedure
+L.3.C Full Investigatory Procedure